NikkelM/Random-YouTube-Video/README.md

 The Random YouTube Video extension adds a 'Shuffle' button to YouTube channel, video and shorts pages, which will play a truly random video from the current channel.
 You can use the extension's popup to customize your experience further.

 Highlighted Features:<br>
+- The shuffle button fits right in with the YouTube interface you're used to, for an optimal experience when browsing!
 - Choose from a wide range of options to individualize your experience, such as ignoring shorts, only shuffling from the most recent videos, shuffling multiple videos into a playlist, and much more!
-- You don't need to open YouTube to shuffle from your favourite channels - the extension popup allows you to shuffle from your most recently visited channel at any time!
+- Shuffle at any time by using the shuffle button in the extension popup, which allows you to shuffle from your most recently visited channel at any time!
-- If another user has already shuffled from the channel you want to watch, the extension will run faster for you as video IDs are shared!
+- Shuffles run even faster for you if another user has already shuffled from the channel you're watching, as video IDs are shared!

 ## Contribution